crmne/cookiecutter-pypackage/README.rst

 * Free software: BSD license
 * Vanilla testing setup with `unittest` and `python setup.py test`
-* Travis-CI_: Ready for Travis Continuous Integration testing
+* Wercker_: Ready for Wercker Continuous Integration testing
 * Tox_ testing: Setup to easily test for Python 2.6, 2.7, 3.3, 3.4
 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
 * Bumpversion: Pre-configured version bumping with a single command